-Hailed as the capital city for more than a century, Delhi remains to be the seat of political power for modern day India.
-Protected by forts and ramparts, the walled old city throngs with stories of a wealthy past.
+Hailed as the capital city for more than a century, Delhi remains to be the seat of political power for modern-day India.
+Protected by forts and ramparts, the walled old city swells with stories of a wealthy past.
 The metropolis of New Delhi continues to develop exponentially retaining within it the charms of the olden days.
 The pink sun rises over the royal Mughal gardens and lights up the dewy sandstone forts and monuments from its various pasts.

 Moving deeper into the plains, Lucknow greets a tributary of the Holy Ganges with its quintessential charm.
 The capital city of the empire of the Nawabs of Awadh, its contribution to the fields of literature, poetry, music and dance is unparalleled.
 Lucknow’s real charm lies not only in its monuments of Indo-Islamic architecture but also in the Tehzeeb-o-Saqafat or culture and sophistication of its people.

 Further south in Allahabad, the sacred river of Yamuna, personified in Yami as the goddess of life, merges with the Ganges and the mythical Saraswati to form a holy confluence of absolution.
 In its cluster of Hindu temples along the confluence, attended to by learned priests and flocked with devotees, the city endures as a site of Hindu pilgrimage.
 In a smattering of exquisite Indo-Islamic heritage, the city prevails as a Mughal emperors' abode of the gods.